rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 Then press Import.
 You'll (hopefully) see the Game Name, Languages, and GameID1 auto-populated.
 It should also auto-populate the Version and Update in the File Info tab.
 If for whatever reason the NX Game Info import messes up, you can always manually type the values. **NOTE: THIS IMPORT TOOL DOES NOT SUPPORT MULTI-TITLE CARTS YET.**

 Select the applicable cart region from the dropdown.
-You can find this on the last three digits of the serial that's on the front of your cart:
+You can find the region info on the last three digits of the serial that's on the front of your cart:

 ![image](https://github.com/user-attachments/assets/bbaa4a87-ec5f-47bd-a94c-ea2f3c24649c)

-(Note: Nintendo-published carts are considered to be "World" and are an exception to this rule)
+(Note: Nintendo-published carts are considered to be "World" and are an exception to the region rule)

 Then click the Dump Info tab, fill out the Dumper and Tool fields (there's a dropdown as well with common dump tool names), and click "Set Default Dumper and Tool" if you want those values to remain constant.
 Then click "Generate Card ID Values".
 Drag and drop the (Card ID Set) binary file that nxdumptool outputs into the window and the Card ID values should (hopefully) populate like this: